 Any application for renewal of an employer licence that meets the requirements of section 119 of the Act will be granted.

-Renewed employer licences will be issued for an appropriate term at the discretion of the Board for a period up to 5 years.
+Renewed employer licences will be issued for an appropriate term at the discretion of the Board.

 In accordance with section 119(6) of the Act if an application for the renewal of an employer licence has been made but not dealt with before the licence expires, the licence continues in force until the application is dealt with by the Board, and any renewal in that case must take effect from the date on which the licence would (but for the renewal) have expired.